What are Functional Medicine and Integrative Medicine?

 What if I have Medicare?

 I am not a Medicare provider.
 I can still see you, but the visit is charged to you directly.
-I offer 15% off these visits, paid at time of service.

 How do I get refills?